RI_538

 status

-This dataset provides marine bacteriological water quality data for bivalve shellfish harvest areas in Newfoundland and Labrador, Canada.
+This dataset provides marine bacteriological water quality data for bivalve shellfish harvest areas in Prince Edward Island, Canada.
 Shellfish harvest area water temperature and salinity data are also provided as adjuncts to the interpretation of fecal coliform density data.
 The latter is the indicator of fecal matter contamination monitored annually by Environment and Climate Change Canada (ECCC) within the framework of the Canadian Shellfish Sanitation Program (CSSP).
 The geospatial positions of the sampling sites are also provided.
 These data are collected by ECCC for the purpose of making recommendations on the classification of shellfish harvest area waters.
 ECCC recommendations are reviewed and adopted by Regional Interdepartmental Shellfish Committees prior to regulatory implementation by Fisheries and Oceans Canada (DFO).

 The municipal zoning boundaries of the City of Longueuil are used for the purposes of managing urban planning regulations.**This third party metadata element was translated using an automated translation tool (Amazon Translate).**